gwen001/dnsexpire/README.md

 </p>

 # dnsexpire

-PHP tool to test CNAME expiration date of a subdomain list
+PHP tool to test CNAME expiration date of a subdomain list.
 Note that this is an automated tool, manual check is still required.

 ## Install